 Q: How can I forgive my spouse for the pain he/she caused?

 A: Forgiveness is a process.
 Often there are many facets to an offense and sometimes it takes awhile to work through all of the aspects of it.
 Forgiveness is a command in Scripture and therefore, we know that it works for our benefit even as difficult as it may be.
 When we consider all that Jesus did in order to grant us forgiveness, it puts into perspective what is required of us.
 Only through the love of God can we find the ability to forgive a great offense.
 Rest assured that when you are able to forgive, you have released yourself from bondage and can begin to pursue your future with joy.
-We cannot "forgive and forget" as only God can do that, but we can forgive and choose not to hold the offense against the offender - just as Christ has done for us.
-You can find great resources on forgiveness - from small offenses to devastating offenses here.
+We cannot “forgive and forget” as we do not have that ability, but we can forgive and choose not to hold the offense against the offender – just as Christ has done for us.
+You can find great resources on forgiveness – from small offenses to devastating offenses here.

 Q: Why should I stay married when I’m not happy in my relationship?